Yehuda-888/casino-project/README.md

 A command-line slot machine game written in C++.

 ### Features:
+-   **Visual Interface:** Displays emoji symbols (🍋, 💲, 🎰) instead of numbers for a true casino feel.
 -   **Endless Gameplay:** A `while` loop allows the player to keep spinning as long as they have credits.
 -   **Betting System:** Players start with 100 credits and can bet on each spin.
+-   **Robust Input Validation:** The game is crash-proof and will not break if the user enters text instead of a number for their bet.
+-   **Multiple Win Conditions:** Detects wins on all three horizontal and all three vertical lines.
--   **Dynamic Payouts:** Features a standard 2x payout for a regular win and a 10x "JACKPOT" payout for getting three 7s.
+-   **Dynamic Payouts:** Features a standard 2x payout for a regular win and a 10x "JACKPOT" payout.
--   **3x3 Grid:** Displays a full 3x3 grid of symbols for a classic slot machine feel.
--   **Game Over Condition:** The game ends if the player runs out of credits.
+-   **Game Over Condition:** The game ends cleanly if the player runs out of credits.

 ---